blumixid/docs/support/index.md

 If you are unable to resolve your technical problem with the troubleshooting and help options, you can ask for support.
 However, before contacting support for a technical issue, ensure that the problem is not due to an outage by checking {{site.data.keyword.Bluemix_notm}} status.

-If the problem is not due to an outage, and you are a customer in a country or region excluding China, open a support ticket by using one of the following options:
+If the problem is not due to an outage, open a support ticket by using one of the following options:

   * From the Account and Support widget, click **Get help**.
 On the page that is displayed, click **GET IN TOUCH**.
 Fill in the form to indicate what you need technical support for.

-  * Use the [IBM {{site.data.keyword.Bluemix_notm}} Support](http://ibm.biz/bluemixsupport){: new_window} help page.
-You can submit tickets for sales, billing, IBMid and login, and technical support problems.
-For technical support problems, you can further select a technical group after you click the **Technical Support** tile.
-For example, if you need help with Cloud Foundry apps, OpenWhisk, Containers, Virtual Servers, or Bare Metal servers, you can choose **Application Services**.
-If you need help with a specific service, select the corresponding service category.
-To determine the category that your service belongs to, see categories under [Services](../services/index.html){: new_window} in the navigation pane.
-  * From [IBM Client Success Portal](https://support.ibmcloud.com){: new_window}.
-After you sign in to the portal, click **Open Ticket**, and then fill in the support form.
+  * Form the [Bluemix Support Ticketing System](https://chinabluemix.itsm.unisysedge.cn){: new_window} page.
+After you sign in,click **Open Ticket**, and then fill in the form.
+Select **public** in the Environment field.

 When you open a support ticket, ensure that you indicate an appropriate severity for your ticket.
 The severity determines how your ticket is handled.
 See [Support ticket severity and response time](index.html#support-ticket-severity){: new_window} for information about the different severities.
 If your request is urgent, but you only have free or basic support, you can upgrade your account to submit high-severity (level 1, 2, and 3) tickets.
-To upgrade your account to a higher support level, contact your IBM sales representative by email at sales@bluemix.net.
+To upgrade your account to a higher support level, contact your sales representative by email at sales@chinabluemix.net.

-If you are a customer in China, you can get paid support to your account from the [UNISYS Service Management IBM Bluemix page](https://chinabluemix.itsm.unisysedge.cn){: new_window}.

 #### Checking support ticket status
 {: #check-ticket-status}

 Each support ticket is assigned a unique ticket number for reference.
-In countries or regions other than China, you can use the ticket number to review your support ticket progress and update the support ticket at the [IBM Client Success Portal](https://support.ibmcloud.com){: new_window}.
+You can use the ticket number to review your support ticket progress and update the support ticket at the [Bluemix Support Ticketing System](https://chinabluemix.itsm.unisysedge.cn){: new_window} 	page.
 Updates and responses are sent to you by email and recorded in the ticket notes.

 ### Contacting support for {{site.data.keyword.Bluemix_notm}} Dedicated